pyros-dev/Pitch/PITCHME.md

 One solution: python
 --------------------

+@ul[spaced]
-- setup.bash is a shell script.
+setup.bash is a shell script.

 Python can do the same.
+@ulend

 +++